Hotel rates rise as EDC returns to Las Vegas Valley this weekend

 Southern Nevada’s resorts are gearing up for another special-events bonanza this weekend when Electric Daisy Carnival fans pour into the Las Vegas Motor Speedway for a three-night electronic dance music festival.

-Travelers, on average, will be asked to pay more than $300 a night a night at motels and hotels.
+Travelers, on average, will be asked to pay more than $300 a night at motels and hotels.

 It’ll be the 11th EDC in Las Vegas and the 26th in the series that began in Los Angeles in 1997.